paulamatdesign/uxscores/README.md

 If you find a bug, calculation issue, or would like to suggest a new questionnaire, feel free to contact:

 [paul.amat@live.fr](paul.amat@live.fr)

-## Permissions From Original Authors

-This section lists the explicit permissions obtained directly from the authors of specific questionnaires.

-- UEQ-S: Permission granted by Martin Schrepp by email (December 2, 2025).
-- UMUX-Lite: Permission granted by James Lewis by email (December 3, 2025).
-- SUS: Author is retired.

 ---